Latest News

 Gold set for fourth-week loss due to Fed's hawkish bets

-On Wednesday, the bullion market was on course for a 4% loss for the week after it fell below the $4,000 mark for the first time since 2025.
+On Wednesday, the bullion market was set to lose?3.6% for the week after falling below the $4,000 mark for the first since November 2025.

-The rapid repricing by the hawkish Fed led to a strong bullish momentum for the U.S. Dollar, which ultimately led to the significant decline in gold prices, said Kelvin Wong, senior market analyst at OANDA.
+The rapid repricing by the hawkish Fed led to a bullish momentum for the U.S. Dollar, which ultimately led?to the significant downward drift of gold prices, said Kelvin Wong.

-The U.S. Dollar Index held near its highest level since May 2025, and was on track for a second consecutive weekly gain.
-This made gold more expensive for those who hold other currencies.
+The U.S. dollar index is on track for a second weekly gain.
+This makes gold more expensive for those who hold other currencies.

 Wong believes that the gold price has been in a multi-month decline since late January's record high.
 He sees this correction continuing in the future towards $3,400.

-Gold prices fell by about 29% from their record high of $5,594.82 in January 29 as inflation fueled by the U.S. - Iran war pushed up rate-hike betting.
+Gold prices are down 29% since the January 29 record high, when they reached $5,594.82 as inflation fueled by the U.S./Iran war pushed up rates-hike betting.

-According to data released on Thursday, U.S. inflation increased in May and broke above 4.0%, for the first time since?three years.
+Data released on Thursday revealed that U.S. Inflation increased in May, surpassing 4.0% for the very first time in 3 years.
 This was predicted by economists who were surveyed.

-Gold is often viewed as an inflation hedge, but it loses its appeal in high interest rate environments as a non yielding asset.
+Gold is often viewed as an inflation hedge, but it loses its appeal as a non yielding asset when interest rates are high.

 (source: Reuters)